 \frac{E_{p}}{E_{s}}=\frac{N_{p}}{N_{s}}

 To reduce this parasite current, the nucleus must be divided into blades and insulate one from another to reduce this effect, this way many small currents are generated in blades, and the loss is lower.
-The insulation between the blades is usually made of varnish or oxide layer.
+The insulation between the blades is usually made of varnish or an oxide layer.

 Commercials transformers